Policy Number: 3.06

 Any person or group reserving a meeting room space shall be responsible, jointly and severally, for reasonable care of the space and its furnishings and equipment and shall pay for any damage caused or inflicted by an organization, its members, affiliated persons, guests, invitees, or anyone attending the event.
 In addition to any other penalty or remedy, if any organization refuses to pay for damage, the matter will be referred to the Village Attorney for legal action.

-Any person or group reserving a meeting room space shall indemnify, defend and hold harmless the Village of Menomonee Falls and its representatives against any demands, claims or legal proceedings (including attorney’s fees) related in any way to the person or group’s reservation or use of the Library’s meeting spaces unless caused by the willful misconduct of the Village of Menomonee Falls or its representatives.
+Any person or group reserving a meeting room space shall indemnify, defend and hold harmless the Village of Menomonee Falls and Menomonee Falls Public Library and its representatives, including staff and trustees, against any demands, claims or legal proceedings (including attorney’s fees) related in any way to the person or group’s reservation or use of the Library’s meeting spaces unless caused by the willful misconduct of the Village of Menomonee Falls and/or Menomonee Falls Public Library or its representatives.

 Any legal expenses or costs incurred by the Village of Menomonee Falls related to the enforcement of any provision of this policy shall be reimbursed by the person or group against whom the policy is enforced.